 Each module consists of various topical issues, including growth and the legitimacy of the CCP, geographical inequality, regional development plans, the new Silk Road, the growing Chinese outward investments, Ali Baba stocks and shadow banks.

-Taken as: The course contains video lectures, course book, articles, weekly assignments and a final writing task.
+Taken as: The course contains video lectures, course book, articles, and writing task.

 Please check that your university is a member of the Asia Network in 2021.
 There might be changes in the membership at the turn of the year.